FoodShare Resources

 Printable Resources

-These flyers provide the helpful information on the website in an easy-to-read, printable format to share.
-Learn more about Emergency FoodShare benefits, how to apply and information about the Women, Infants and Children (WIC) program with the flyers below, available in English, Spanish, Hmong and Burmese.
+These resources provide helpful information in an easy-to-read, printable format to share.
+Learn more about Emergency FoodShare benefits, how to apply and information about the Women, Infants and Children (WIC) program with the flyers below, available in English, Spanish, Hmong, Burmese and other languages.

 Video Resources